Falcons’ Captain, Chikelu joins Swedish side Kristianstad DFF - Nigeria Today

 Falcons’ Captain, Chikelu joins Swedish side Kristianstad DFF

-The post Falcons’ Captain, Chikelu joins Swedish side Kristianstad DFF appeared first on BusinessDay : News you can trust.
+The post Falcons’ Captain, Chikelu joins Swedish side Kristianstad DFF appeared first on The Herald Nigeria – 24/7 News updates from Nigeria.

 Follow us on twitter @NigeriaTodayNG